Ophthalmic Laboratory Technician

 Skills for Ophthalmic Laboratory Technology/Technician Majors

-A major in ophthalmic laboratory technology/technician prepares you for careers in which the following skill-sets are crucial:
+ophthalmic laboratory technology/technician majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.